-A key indicator of residential development and housing growth are building permits issued by the City of Hamilton.
-Since 2015, Hamilton has averaged approximately 1,353 building permits for new one, two family, row and apartment dwellings (City of Hamilton, 2019).
-In 2019, the number of permits for new homes reached a 7 year high of 1,438 permits.
-The number and total value of the residential permits for new row dwellings and apartments has been steadily increasing since 2013.
-This indicates a shift towards high density dwellings in new neighbourhoods in Hamilton.
+A key indicator of residential development and housing growth is municipal building permit data.
+Since 2015, Hamilton has averaged approximately 1,362 building permits for new one/two family dwellings, row housing and apartments (City of Hamilton, 2021).
+In 2020, the City of Hamilton issued 1,406 permits for new one/two family dwellings, row housing and apartments.
+The number of permits for new homes dipped slightly from 2019 which was 1,438 which was an 8 year high.
+The very slight decrease in permits during a year of economic uncertainty indicates a strong housing market in Hamilton.
+The number and total value of the residential permits for new row dwellings and apartments continues to increase each year, indicating a shift towards high density dwellings in new neighbourhoods in Hamilton.